-Spring is here!
-The snow has melted here in the Midwest and the temperatures are starting to rise.
-Not only does this mean that it’s almost time to start mowing the grass again; but that it’s spring hunt test and field trial season!
+Spring will be here before you know it!
+As we wrap up the bird seasons in the Midwest our thoughts begin to turn to figuring out what comes next; spring hunt test and field trial season!
 Whether you’re totally new to the AKC hunt test world or you and your dogs are seasoned competitors out to finish up your MH it’s time to gather and clean up all your gear.
-Below is a checklist of gear that we typically bring for man and beast when departing for a day afield hunt testing.
-The key thing to remember when assembling the stuff you need is that you may be traveling more than a short distance away from home so you need to be prepared for anything mother nature can throw at you.
+Below is a checklist of gear that we typically bring for both man and four-legged friend when departing for a day afield hunt testing.
+The key thing to remember when assembling the stuff you need is that you may be traveling some distance away from home so you need to be prepared for anything mother nature can throw at you.
 You also need to be ready for anything that might go wrong while there.
 The list below covers the basics of what you’ll need assuming your event is close enough that you don’t need to camp!

 AKC Junior hunt test gear checklist